marcusoftnet/marcusoftnet.github.io/_posts/2019-11-22-metrics-on-well-defined-projects---and-what-i-learned-about-uncertainty.md

 ---
 layout: post
-title: "Metrics on 'well-defined' projects - and what I learned about uncertainty"
+title: Metrics on 'well-defined' projects - and what I learned about uncertainty
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2019-11-22 08:43:43
 tags: